2. Project management¶

 $ du -sh *

-MkDocs comes with a built-in dev-server that lets you preview your documentation as you work on it.
-Make sure you’re in the same directory as the mkdocs.yml configuration file, and then start the server by running the
+Make sure you are in the same directory as the mkdocs.yml configuration file, and then start the server by running the

 $ mkdocs serve command: